-When you owe money to a creditor or the government, it can cause you significant stress and worry.
+Close up of a post-it with writing "pay debt".When you owe money to the government, it can cause you significant stress and worry.
 Many people struggle to make ends meet in Texas and trying to pay a debt on time can be a significant financial hardship.
-Whether it is unpaid child support payments, student debt, credit card debt, or medical debt, borrowers often worry about the consequences of not paying back a debt.
+Unpaid tax debt can be a big burden to carry.

 Ronald Arthur Stearns Sr. PLLC